 It’s better if you randomly reward your child for giving up his device.
 However, if your child rarely gives up his device without problem behavior, then you may need to reward more often at first and tell him about the opportunity to be rewarded before screen time starts.

-Remember that rewards can always be faded out once your child is successful with behavior.
+Remember that rewards can always be faded out once your child is successful with a behavior.

 Maybe your child does not have any devices but asks about getting one frequently (oftentimes because “everyone else” has one).
 The decision of whether to get one or not is completely up to you.